Becksteinlab/lammps/doc/src/fix_graphics.rst

 - *sphere* - a sphere defined by its center location and its radius
 - *cylinder* - a cylinder defined by its two center endpoints and its radius
 - *arrow* - a cylinder with a cone at one side
+- *progbar* - progress bar a long a selected axis and with optional tick marks

-Most of the quantities defining a graphics object can be specified as an equal-style :doc:`variable <variable>`, namely *x*, *y*, *z*, or *R* for a *sphere* or namely *x1*, *y1*, *z1*, *x2*, *y2*, *z2*, or *R* for a *cylinder*.
+Many of the quantities defining a graphics object can be specified as an equal-style :doc:`variable <variable>`, namely *x*, *y*, *z*, or *R* for a *sphere* or namely *x1*, *y1*, *z1*, *x2*, *y2*, *z2*, or *R* for a *cylinder*.
 If any of these values is a variable, it should be